aayush-bhardwaj/FlashCard/README.md

 # FlashCard

-## ReactJS/Redux, NodeJs and ElasticSearch - 1 - Curriculam.
+## ReactJS/Redux, NodeJs and ElasticSearch - 1 - Curriculum.

 A YouTube series to understand React-Redux, NodeJS and Elasticsearch and build a FlashCard application for a practical experience.

-## Curriculam -
+## Curriculum -

 ---